 There are a handful of myths out there that never go away – no matter how many times they’re disproved.
 Think of the phrase, “get rich quick.”
 In your mind, you may know, “get rich quick” isn’t legitimate – you’ve been warned against it by parents, teachers, financial advisors.
-But deep down, is there maybe a small part of you that holds on to the belief that, “get rich quick” may actually be possible?
+But deep down, maybe there is a small part of you that holds on to the belief that “get rich quick” may actually be possible?

 - We want things to be easy

 - We want things to happen quickly

 - We’re desperate

 “Get rich quick” can be paralleled to the idea of a quick and simple solution for “making it” in recovery.
 Who wouldn’t desire a quick and easy, pain-free remedy to overcome all of the anxiety, guilt, shame, and fears that can loom after getting help for drug or alcohol addiction?